 “The fact is that I am unique.
 What a man can pass unto others does not interest me; like the philosopher, I think nothing is communicated by the art of writing.
 Annoying and trivial minutiae have no place in my spirit, a spirit which is receptive only to whatsoever is grand.”

-Asterion the Fallen King is an extremely dangerous unique minotaur, usually generated with a demon blade, demon whip, demon trident, or broad axe as well as a (possibly magical) kite shield.
+Asterion the Fallen King is an extremely dangerous unique minotaur, usually generated with a spectral-branded demon blade, demon whip, demon trident, or broad axe, as well as a (possibly magical) kite shield.
 A worshipper of Makhleb, he is capable of launching a variety of powerful elemental attacks against you at range, and he hits astonishingly hard in melee, even before hasting himself and summoning a mighty demon to his aid.

 Tips & Tricks